-The first thing you have to explain to the employer is the reason for your frequent job changes.
-Some reasons which determined your career path can be due to personal demands, or if you received a better job offer, you had to relocate or due to your family.
-You have to know that some reasons look more responsible than the others to the employer.
-For example, illness, your family, family death or other problems.
-As a result, candidates who have a lot of empty spots in their career history can use one of these reasons.
+- The first thing you have to explain to the employer is the reason for your frequent job changes.
+Some reasons that determined your career path could be owing to personal demands, or if you received a better job offer or if you have been facing family issues.
+Candidates have to gauge the reason that might look more responsible to the employer.
+Career decisions are huge decisions in a person's life.
+The applicant should make the employer realize that circumstances made them take these decisions.
+For example, illness, family relocation, death or other problems.
+Applicants who have a lot of empty spots in their career history can use one of these reasons.

-However, if you cannot blame one of the reasons mentioned above to explain your job hopping, you have to be honest with your employer.
-Many applicants have had tough period in their lives, or have been irresponsible in some periods, but the best thing they can do is admit it.
-Demonstrate to your employer that since that period you have grown and learned many useful things.
-Show specific examples of your growth so that the employer can take a better look of your personal development.
-Another reason that employers buy is that you moved out to get more quality work.
-It shows ambition and a need for constant improvement.
-Most people can explain the reason to move in these terms.
+- Most candidates are laid back in the initial phase of their career.
+If you do not have any good reasons for quitting your previous jobs, you have to be honest with your employer.
+Many applicants have tough period in their lives, or have been irresponsible in some periods, but the best thing they can do is to admit it.
+Demonstrate your growth and the things you learned since that period.
+Show specific examples of your growth, so that the employer can take a better look of your personal development.

-Another thing you can do to explain job hopping is to tie positions together.
-So, if you had many positions in different industries, you can show some connection between them.
-You can create a connection between them by emphasizing the skills you have gained and used in all industries and jobs.
-Present general skills like communication or leadership skills because these are the most valued by the employer.
-Offer examples on how you used these skills in every position and present the employer about how valuable are these skills for his company and for the position that you are applying for.
+- Another thing you can do to explain job hopping is to explain the positions you undertook in the previous job and connect them with the current position.
+You can create a connection between them by emphasizing the skills you have gained and how effective those skills can be proved in the present job.
+Emphasize on general skills like communication or leadership skills because these are most valued by the employer.
+Give examples of how you used these skills in every position and present the employer how valuable these skills are for the company and for the position you are applying for.

-Employers know that in every career-minded applicant, the key word is success, even though this means job hopping or career changing.
-So, if you are one of the applicants with many lapses in your career history, you should not be worried or stressed.
-Instead, show and demonstrate to your employer how these jobs and experiences have added value to your career and why you are the perfect candidate for the job.
-Follow these useful steps in you are asked about job hopping: explain the reason of your frequent job hopping; be honest and assume responsibility for your actions; tie positions together so that the employer can see the connection between them.
-Another important thing you have to remember is to demonstrate to your employer that the job hopping was in fact a useful experience in your career and pass on the message that you switched jobs but you are a stable and a good employ.
+Employers know that for every career minded applicant the key word is success, even though this means job hopping or career changing.
+So, if you are one of the applicants with many laps in your career history, you should not be worried or stressed.
+Instead, show and demonstrate to your employer how these jobs and experiences added important value to your career and why you are the perfect candidate for the job.
+Follow these useful steps in your argumentation, explain the reason of your frequent job hopping, be honest and assume responsibility for your actions, tie positions together so that the employer can see the connection between them.
+Another important thing you have to remember is to demonstrate your employer that the job hopping was in fact a useful experience in your career.